 Managing Chronic Pain In The Summer

 Summer is associated with fun and relaxation.
 However, for many people with chronic pain, the heat and humidity of summer weather mean an increase in pain levels.
+This can make coping with chronic pain in the summer more difficult.

-You can still enjoy the summer months with some of my suggested tips for coping with chronic pain in the summer.
+However, you can still enjoy the summer months with some of my suggested tips for coping with chronic pain in the summer.

 What Causes Increased Pain in the Summer?